LAST UPDATED MAY 11, 2020 @ 3:30 p.m.

 A. The current VPN was not initially constructed to handle this amount of demand from across the USAF.
 We have increased the available connections 10,000 to over 100,000 Air Force wide.
 Other options include Outlook Web Access, SharePoint, etc. that do not require VPN.
 If you can, work with your organization to try and work outside the hours of 11 a.m. – 4 p.m. which are the highest point of saturation.
 You may have more luck connecting early morning or late evening as the overall demand should diminish.

 Q. We are trying to teleconference, but keep getting busy signals.
 What can be done?

-A. We have increased the number of lines on base to over 700 already and are working to expand that number to about 1,500 in the next week or so.
+A. We have increased the number of lines on base to about 1,500.
 This should alleviate much of the difficulty in obtaining a connection.

 Q. Does teleworking from home and possibly using personal computers put the network at risk?

 A. Yes, it can, but this can be mitigated.
 The DoD has just renewed their free antivirus home use program.
 You can download the software to use on your personal computer.
 More information and download instructions can be found at https://www.disa.mil/NewsandEvents/2020/anti-virus-software-teleworkers

 Also remember OPSEC, and to not download PII or FOUO materials to a personal computer.

 Q. Is there going to be additional delays to fitness testing?